 Erie Zoo News & Updates

-Orangutans are endangered and there are less than 6,600 Sumatran orangutans left in the wild and about 45,000 Bornean.
+Orangutans are endangered and there are less than 100,000 Bornean, about 13,000 Sumatran, and no more than 800 Tapanuli left in the wild.
 Their biggest threat is NON-sustainable palm oil farming.
 This could cause the extinction of orangutans in the wild in the very near future without your help.

 Thank you to all of our sponsors and attendees for our 2021 The Mane Event Fundraiser!
 It is because of generous people like you that the Erie Zoo is able to accomplish its mission of wildlife conservation and education.

 Please note, the Zoo will be closing early at 2pm on Saturday, July 24th to prepare for the Zoo's fundraiser "The Mane Event."

 We're hiring!
 Join the Erie Zoo team today!
 Looking for part-time summer staff for all days of the week!